 “I want to help people.
 I want to be a force for good.”

 “And what makes you feel that way…” she trailed off, fishing a name.

-“Krystala, but you can call me Krys.”
+“Krystalia, but you can call me Talia.”

 “And I am Siteri of the Hearth.
-Now…tell me more, Krys, why do you want to be a witch?
+Now…tell me more, Talia, why do you want to be a witch?
 One does not necessarily need to be a witch to do good.
 Anyone can do good.
 As a priestess, I’m sure you already know how much you can do as a mediator with the crystals.”

-Krys sketched in her background as she ate.
+Talia sketched in her background as she ate.
 She touched on her past, describing to Siteri how she had hated her peers for thinking so trivially about what they would do if they became a witch.
 They had wanted power over such small things, like their boyfriends, their families, or their bodies.
 None of them paid any mind to the fact that becoming the vessel of a divine fragment would lead to a life of service to the realm and her people.